oracle-livelabs/apex/book-club-lab/9-creating-review-form/creating-review-form.md

     ![Page 5 open in Page Designer with the UPDATE button properties open in the Property Editor](images/update-button.png " ")

-## Task 7: Implement Button Actions
+## Task 7: Implement Form Button Actions

 1. At the top of the rendering pane, click the **Processing** tab.